 One of these exists for each of the five instruments.
 They all have the same shape but different numbers, because each instrument’s mapping was tuned separately.

-The network takes one tracked object in, splits its data into channels (rotation, X position, Y position, Z position, spatial angle, distance from center), runs each channel through a select → math → null chain, and merges the output back out.
-The math nodes are where the per-instrument tuning happens.
-That’s where I’d change the Z position mapping for the trumpet from “0 to 5 meters → 0 to 1” to “0.5 to 1.5 meters → -1 to 1” because that was the height range people actually held it at.
+The network takes one tracked object in, splits its data into channels (rotation, X/Y/Z position, spatial angle, distance from center), runs each through a select → math → null chain, and merges the output back out.
+The math nodes are where the per-instrument tuning happens — where I’d change the trumpet’s Z mapping from “0 to 5 meters → 0 to 1” to “0.5 to 1.5 meters → -1 to 1” because that was the height range people actually held it at.

 While Jovanna took the lead on the specifics of the visual mapping work, I built the structure and refined the values, figuring out what ranges actually felt responsive for each visual, and what subtleties each instrument’s data wanted to express.
 This system worked really smoothly, especially as we playtested and discovered that instruments are held different ways: a trumpet will typically be held higher than a bass, but that shouldn’t mean the trumpet is blasting and the bass is almost silent in the height-to-gain mappings.